Menna-Baligh/JSON-Regex/ReadMe.md

-# Contact Manager and Regex Practice Repository
+# JSON and Regex Practice Repository

 This repository contains two projects designed to practice and demonstrate the concepts of **JSON** (JavaScript Object Notation) and **RegEx** (Regular Expressions) in PHP.
 These projects focus on handling data, validating inputs, and working with file storage in a practical way.